Yes, you can keep your car if you file for bankruptcy, but it may depend on the exemptions in your state and the type of bankruptcy filed.

 You can also consider other options, including:

 Known as redemption, you can pay the car dealership or finance company the vehicle’s value and own it outright.
-If you have the money to do this, it may be a good option – especially if you owe a significant amount on the vehicle.
+If you have the money to do this, it may be a good option—especially if you owe a significant amount on the vehicle.
+Some lenders specialize in helping people obtain new loans for this purpose.

-All of these options rely on the finance company working with you.
-An attorney from our firm may be able to give you advice on which could work best for you and how to approach it.
+Some of these options rely on the finance company agreeing to work with you.
+A bankruptcy attorney from our law firm may be able to give you advice on which could work best for you and how to approach it.

 A Chapter 7 Bankruptcy Attorney Can Offer Advice and Guidance